SK53/indicia-docs/developing/subversion.rst

 succeeded.
 If it fails, just delete the branch!

-Without a source control such as Subversion, working as a collaborative team would be a quagmire of accidental overwrites of each other changes, untraceable mistakes and other such nightmares.
+Without a source control such as Subversion, working as a collaborative team would be a quagmire of accidental overwrites of each other's changes, untraceable mistakes and other such nightmares.

 .. note::

-  If you are not familiar with Subversion or version control in general then this might be a good time to read a primer, for example you the `Subversion manual <http://svnbook.red-bean.com/>`_ contains chapters on Version Control Basics and Version Control the Subversion Way which provide a good starting point.
+  If you are not familiar with Subversion or version control in general then this might be a good time to read a primer, for example the `Subversion manual <http://svnbook.red-bean.com/>`_ contains chapters on Version Control Basics and Version Control the Subversion Way which provide a good starting point.